blakeb211/article-sklearn-companions/README.md

 ### Add AutoML and Extreme Gradient Boosting to your algorithm toolbox with AutoSklearn and XGBoost
 Sklearn has a range of estimators including regularized regression, support vector machine, single decision trees, bagged trees, boosted trees, and deep neural nets.
-We can add XGBoost and AutoML functionality by importing a single package for each.
+We can add extreme gradient boosting and AutoML functionality by importing a single package for each.

+**XGBoost** is a popular implementation of gradient boosted trees.

 ```
 # ... sklearn imports, create onehot encoder transform, create dataframes ...